Wood & Brooks Lofts

 Renovating a Century-Old Treasure

-Frontier Insulation Contractors Inc. and Thermal Foams Inc. have owned the 183,968 sq. ft. complex for more than 50 years, where the Wopperer family is now developing the Wood & Brooks Lofts.
-The first phase of the project will focus on the main, six-story building, and a second phase may also include mixed-use development, focusing on the adjoining four-story building that was part of the original factory.
-Phase one will be anchored by 55 one- and two- bedroom market-rate apartments.
+The first phase of the mixed-use project will focus on the main, six-story building, and the second phase will include mixed-use development, focusing on the adjoining four-story building that was part of the original factory.
+Phase one is anchored by 55 one- and two-bedroom market-rate apartments.

 Details